Akino505/cppeak_seminars/project_4/README.md

 Additional features have also been implemented:
 - The user can request the output of a specific level.
 - The user can request the output of levels within a specific time range.
-- The user can request the output of the most frequent messages for errors and warnings.
 - The user can request statistics for a specific time period.

 CMake was used for building, and Catch2 for unit tests.